First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Prediction of the Fisher Matrix

 To quantify the constraining power of the GC-only and joint analyses and to investigate the origin of the differing improvements in the FoMs between cosmological observables and parameters (as shown in Section~\ref{sec:results}), we employ the Fisher matrix formalism.
 The Fisher matrix is given by

-where ${\theta_\alpha}$ represents the set of parameters, with $\alpha=1,...,8 (9)$ for the GC-only (joint) analysis, and $(prior)$ is the prior term.
+where ${\theta_\alpha}$ represents the set of parameters, with $\alpha=1,...,8 (9)$ for the GC-only (joint) analysis and $(prior)$ being the prior term.
 Here, $P_i$ corresponds to $P_{gg}^\ell$ (45 k-modes) or $P_{gg}^\ell+P_{\rm kSZ}^{\ell=1}$ (60 k-modes), and ${\rm Cov}$ is the covariance matrix.
-We estimate $F_{\alpha\beta}$ using the measured covariance matrix as described in Appendix~\ref{app:method} and the best fitted parameter values from Section~\ref{sec:results}.
-The $1\sigma$ confidence level ellipses for parameter pairs, obtained by marginalizing over the others, are derived following \cite{CoeDan2009}; these are presented in the upper-right panels of Figure~\ref{fig:corner_CMASS_all_parameters} and Figure~\ref{fig:corner_CMASS_all_parameters_H0Omw0}.
+We estimate $F_{\alpha\beta}$ using the measured covariance matrix as described in Appendix~\ref{app:method} and the best-fitting parameter values from Section~\ref{sec:results}.
+The $1\sigma$ confidence level ellipses for parameter pairs, obtained by marginalizing over the others, are derived following \cite{CoeDan2009}; these are presented in the upper-right panels of Figures~\ref{fig:corner_CMASS_all_parameters} and~\ref{fig:corner_CMASS_all_parameters_H0Omw0}.

-For the cosmological observables, the joint analysis enhances the FoM by 26.7\% for the $f$--$\alpha_\parallel$ pair, 23.2\% for $f$--$\alpha_\perp$, and 11.5\% for $\alpha_\parallel$--$\alpha_\perp$.
-For the cosmological parameters, the improvements are 34.2\% for $H_0$--$\Omega_{\rm m}$, 37.5\% for $H_0$--$w_0$, and 29.0\% for $\Omega_{\rm m}$--$w_0$.
+For the cosmological observables, the joint analysis enhances the FoM by \LSH{18.9\% for the $f$--$\alpha_\parallel$ pair, 18.5\% for $f$--$\alpha_\perp$, and 8.7\% for $\alpha_\parallel$--$\alpha_\perp$.
+For the cosmological parameters, the improvements are 27.4\% for $H_0$--$\Omega_{\rm m}$, 25.9\% for $H_0$--$w_0$, and 20.1\% for $\Omega_{\rm m}$--$w_0$}.
 The greater FoM improvements for cosmological parameters compared to observables are consistent with the trends found in Section~\ref{sec:results}.